SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Acknowledgements and data sharing

 \section{Acknowledgements and data sharing}

 The authors acknowledge support from the EPSRC grant {\it Mathematical Theory of Radiation Transport: Nuclear Technology Frontiers (MaThRad)}, EP/W026899/2.
-Moreover, we would like to thank colleagues from the UCLH proton beam facility (in particular Colin Baker and Sarah Osman) as well Ana Louren\c{c}o from the National Physical Laboratory for their guidance.
+Moreover, we would like to thank colleagues from the UCLH proton beam facility (particularly Colin Baker and Sarah Osman), from the University of Cambridge (particularly Theophile Bonnet, Valeria Raffuzzi and Esmae Woods), as well Ana Louren\c{c}o from the National Physical Laboratory for help and guidance.

 Data sharing is not applicable to this article as no new data were generated or analysed.